Selection, Evaluation, Supervision, Graded Responsibility, Promotion/Non-Promotion and Dismissal of Residents

 Each residency program must demonstrate that it has an effective plan for assessing resident performance throughout the program and for utilizing the results to improve resident performance.
 This plan should include

-- Assessment of residents’ achievement of appropriate Milestones as established by the programs’ RRC
+- Assessment of residents’ achievement of specialty-specific Milestones

 - Mechanisms for providing regular and timely performance feedback to residents that includes at least